yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy.md

 #### Option 1: Immutable properties

 This approach uses immutable properties that are automatically thread-safe, making them ideal for simple configurations.
+It is best suited for simple apps with fixed configuration values that don't change during runtime.

 ```swift
 @MainActor